Data Contracts for Power Users

 • Primary Key: id (surrogate key), with natural key (location_id, account_id, date_id).

-• Attributes: brand, review_gate_count, avg_review_gate_rating, reviews_count, avg_review_rating, review_versions_count, avg_review_version_rating, interactions_count, chat_interactions_count, resolved_chat_interactions_count, positive_interactions_count, neutral_interactions_count, negative_interactions_count, resolved_negative_interactions_count, outbound_messages_count, inbound_messages_count, avg_first_response_minutes, employee_mentions_count, transactions_count, transaction_items_count, transaction_subtotal_amt, customer_count, unique_customers_count, most_popular_item_id.
+• Attributes: brand, review_gate_count, avg_review_gate_rating, reviews_count, avg_review_rating_last_month, avg_review_rating_last_quarter, avg_review_rating_last_year, avg_review_rating_all_time, review_versions_count, avg_review_version_rating, interactions_count, chat_interactions_count, resolved_chat_interactions_count, positive_interactions_count, neutral_interactions_count, negative_interactions_count, resolved_negative_interactions_count, outbound_messages_count, inbound_messages_count, avg_first_response_minutes, employee_mentions_count, transactions_count, transaction_items_count, transaction_subtotal_amt, customer_count, unique_customers_count, most_popular_item_id, ingested_at_datetime.

 Table Contracts: Dimensions